CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 We update the parameter vector with the newly calculated values and go on with the calibration of incomes :math:`y_{ic}` and the gravity parameter :math:`\lambda` (see :doc:`../math_appendix` for more details and definitions).

 In practice, we scan a set of predefined values for the parameter :math:`\lambda` over which we determine the value of :math:`y_{ic}`.
 We then aggregate the total distribution of residence-workplace distances, and compare it with the data aggregated from Cape Town’s Transport Survey 2013.
-We select the value of :math:`\lambda`, and the associated :math:`y_{ic}`, that minimizes a distance score between the coùputed distribution of commuting distances and aggregates from the data.
+We select the value of :math:`\lambda`, and the associated :math:`y_{ic}`, that minimize a distance score between the computed distribution of commuting distances and aggregates from the data.

 In the code, this is done through the ``estim_incomes_and_gravity`` function.
 First, it imports the number of workers per income group in each selected job center (defined at the Transport Zone level) through the ``import_employment_data`` function (from the module of the same name).